Wiznet/RP2040-HAT-C/examples/mqtt/publish/README.md

 ## Step 1: Prepare software

-The following serial terminal program and MQTT broker are required for MQTT publish example test, download and install from below links.
+The following serial terminal program and MQTT broker are required for MQTT Publish example test, download and install from below links.

 - [**Tera Term**][link-tera_term]
 - [**Mosquitto**][link-mosquitto]